 A Child Is Missing, Inc. (ACIM) is an Alert and Recovery Center that assists law enforcement in the early search and recovery of missing children (often with Autism, Down Syndrome), the elderly (often with Alzheimer’s, Dementia), the disabled, on-campus college students and other vulnerable populations, in the first hours of their search.
 ACIM is a public/private partnership with no jurisdictional restraints.
 We are available to law enforcement 24/7, 365 days a year.
 We provide Educational Awareness and Prevention Programs for children and adolescents, vulnerable/at-risk youth, other high-risk populations, the general public, and train law enforcement officers nationwide.

-Pursuant to our mission in safeguarding communities through our ALERT Program, A Child Is Missing (ACIM) has developed our CASE (Child and Adolescent Safety Education) Programs, which provide vital education to children and adolescents who otherwise might not receive this safety education and anti-bullying instruction.
+Pursuant to our mission in safeguarding communities through our ALERT Program, A Child Is Missing (ACIM) has developed our Child and Adolescent Safety Education (C.A.S.E.)
+Programs, which provide vital education to children and adolescents who otherwise might not receive this important safety education and anti-bullying instruction.
 Our experienced teachers deliver these programs to children ages 5 through 17, in collaboration with the existing Parks and Recreation Departments, Boys’ and Girls’ Clubs, YMCAs, Public, Private and Alternative Schools, Social Services Agencies and the Department of Juvenile Justice.

 Every year, millions of children and adolescents in the United States are impacted upon by abuse, exploitation, neglect and violence in their homes, schools and communities.
 They are often placed in dangerous situations or place themselves in danger; they are often not safe and do not know how to keep themselves safe.
 Just a few examples…